Wildfire Recovery Programs

 - The Ministry of Forests, Lands, Natural Resource Operations and Rural Development’s (FLNRORD) recovery plans include immediate efforts related to rehabilitation from wildfires and firefighting, such as trail restoration, grass seeding and assessing slopes for stability.
 These and the following recovery efforts are being led through an incident command structure based in the Cariboo:

 - Wildlife staff are assessing impacts on wildlife habitat.

 - Forestry staff are assessing impacts on timber supply and prioritizing areas for reforestation and determining areas to issue salvage licence.
 Staff are also working closely with forest companies to expedite cutting permits to help people get back to work at the mill.

 - Range staff will continue to work with ranchers to replace fencing and infrastructure and identify alternate grazing areas for livestock.

 First Nations Engagement

-First Nations engagement will be critical throughout this work to understand their unique and specific challenges.
-Emergency Management British Columbia (EMBC) staff have been working closely with First Nations communities to discuss how we can support them as they rebuild.
-The FLNRORD recovery strategy also includes consultation and outreach efforts with local First Nations.
+First Nations engagement is critical throughout this work to understand their unique and specific challenges.
+Provincial government staff members have been working closely with First Nations communities to discuss how we can support them as they rebuild.
+First Nations are also being engaged on land-based recovery efforts, including timber salvage and reforestation.

-After the fire season is over, EMBC will hold engagement sessions with impacted First Nations communities to look at successes and challenges and how those can be improved upon for future events.
+EMBC is holding engagement sessions with impacted First Nations communities to look at successes, challenges and improvements that can be made for future events.